Villanova had one-two punch with Tiernan and McEntee; all five scorers placed in top-12

 Two-time Olympian Adrian Blincoe helped lead Villanova to a fifth-place finish at the NCAA Indoor Championships in both 2002 and 2003.
 In 2002 he was the individual national champion in the 3000 meters and anchored the Wildcats to a national title in the distance medley relay.
 Blincoe was preceded in the championship relay by Mike Brown, Jason Jabaut and Ryan Hayden.
 One year later Blincoe and Hayden, along with Nic O'Brien and Paul Moser, led Villanova to a repeat national championship in the DMR.

 During the indoor and outdoor track & field seasons the Wildcats have been dominant at the BIG EAST Championships.
-Villanova has won at least one event at the indoor conference meet each year dating back to 2001 and the team had a terrific performance with four victories at the 2013 meet.
+Villanova has won at least one event at the indoor conference meet each year dating back to 2001 and the team has won 11 events in the last two years alone.

-Williamsz anchored the Wildcats to a conference title in the distance medley relay last season and led a Villanova lineup that also included Chris O'Sullivan, Donald Urschel and Alex Tully in the first three legs of the race.
-It was the sixth time since 2002 that the Wildcats won the BIG EAST distance medley relay title.
+Williamsz anchored the Wildcats to a conference title in the distance medley relay in 2013 and led a Villanova lineup that also included O'Sullivan, Donald Urschel and Alex Tully in the first three legs of the race.
 Villanova also had individual champions in the 800 meters (FitzSimons), the Mile (Denault) and the 3000 meters (McEntee) last year.

 Four different student-athletes have won at least six BIG EAST championships under O'Sullivan, led by Ryan Hayden with 10 conference titles.
 Hayden was a four-time BIG EAST champion in the 4x800 meter relay and was the anchor of three of those four winners.
 He also anchored the Wildcats to a pair of DMR titles and won individual championships in the 800 meters, the 1000 meters and the Mile.
 Adrian Blincoe and Elvis Lewis each won seven BIG EAST titles during their Villanova careers and Bobby Curtis was a six-time conference champion.